furrtek/SiliconRE/Konami/054539/README.md

  Metamorphic Force, Martial Champions, Mystic Warriors, Gaiapolis, Violent Storm, Monster Maulers, ...
  * Chip donator: Own

 External reverb RAM, address and data bus shared with PCM samples ROM.
-Can work in pairs.
+Can work in pairs (only sync is offset /reset).
 Can reverb RAM be shared ?

 Pinout from Racing Force schematics.